Recycling & Organics Disposal / Food Waste

 - Paperboard (cracker, chip, cereal and cake boxes; remove all liners and flatten.)

-- Plastic bottles (narrow neck bottles Number 1 through 7; rinse, close, flatten and reattach plastic caps or lids)
+- Plastic (Number 1, Number 2, Number 5; rinse, close, flatten and reattach plastic caps or lids)

 Check with your licensed hauler for additional acceptable recyclables.

 Do not place the following materials in curbside recycling: